ndahimana154/IST-Africa-Approvals-project/README.md

 ### File previews and downloads

 - The frontend includes an in-app `DocumentViewer` (PDF/image preview) that opens receipts, POs and attachments.
 Previewing depends on the remote host's CORS settings.
 For reliable downloads the backend proxies external attachments and streams them with `Content-Disposition` headers.

-### Production recommendations

-- Use a persistent message broker (Redis/RabbitMQ) and result backend for Celery in production.
-- Use S3 (or other cloud object storage) for media with proper CORS and signed URLs.
-- Secure Cloudinary upload presets or use a signed upload flow if you handle sensitive documents.